The Ukraine of Why

 Take, for example, the Kyiv manicurist who during blackouts paints her own nails at state-sponsored “invincibility points" with electricity produced by donated generators.
 Power outages did not cause her self manicures, even though they have become highly, highly correlated since early in October.

-Which brings us to the democratization of causality.
+Which brings me to the democratization of causality.

 Physics, which is based on Algebra, doesn’t distinguish between these two equations, but the Causal Model does, because it differentiates between different types of pertubation and considers not only possibilities contained in data, but those triggered by data.